 So you've poured your heart and soul into your first cannabis crop, and today is the day to cut those bad girls down.
 What's next?
-Stick around to find out everything you need to know about drying weed...
+This article will cover everything you need to know about drying weed.

 Ask any experienced grower, and they're going to tell you that growing the crop is really only half the battle.